DanDucVira/AdminPanel/README.md

 ![](AdminPanel.jpg)

-Once your username and password is correct in able to access the Admin area
+Once your username and password is correct you will be able to access the Admin area

 ![](adminarea.jpg)